 What I dislike about Ozonetel CloudAgent:

-• I’ve seen G2 users mention that during peak hours, multiple agents sometimes try to pick up the same call, which leads to confusion and delays.
+- I’ve noticed that during peak hours, multiple agents sometimes try to pick up the same call, which can lead to confusion and delays.

-• Accurate reporting is also critical for decision-making, so it’s concerning when data inconsistencies show up.
+- I’ve seen G2 reviewers mention that accurate reporting is critical for decision-making, so it’s concerning when data inconsistencies show up.

 What G2 users dislike about Ozonetel CloudAgent: